K. R. Narayanan: Exercise of presidential discretion

 During his presidency, Narayanan dissolved the Lok Sabha twice after determining through consultations across the political spectrum, that no one was in a position to secure the confidence of the house.
 Congress president Sitaram Kesri withdrew his party's support of the I. K. Gujral government and staked his claim to form the government on 28 November 1997.
 Gujral advised Narayanan of the dissolution of the Lok Sabha.
 President Narayanan determined that no one would be able to secure a majority in the Lok Sabha and accepted Gujral's advice (4 December).
 In the ensuing general elections, the Bharatiya Janata Party (BJP) emerged as the single largest party, leading the largest pre-election coalition, the National Democratic Alliance (NDA), and the coalition leader Vajpayee staked his claim to form the government, though at that point he did not have a majority.
 Narayanan asked Vajpayee to furnish letters of support to demonstrate the NDA's ability to secure a majority.
 Vajpayee was able to meet this demand after support for the NDA grew, and subsequently he was appointed Prime Minister (15 March 1998) on the condition (which was met) that a vote of confidence be secured within 10 days.

 One of the coalition partners supporting the minority government (the All India Anna Dravida Munnetra Kazhagam under J. Jayalalithaa) wrote a letter to the President withdrawing support on 14 April 1999, and Narayanan advised Vajpayee to seek a vote of confidence in the Lok Sabha.
 This motion was defeated (17 April).
-Both Vajpayee and the Leader of the Opposition, Congress president Sonia Gandhi, then staked claims to form the government.
+Both Vajpayee and the Congress president Sonia Gandhi (who considered as Leader of opposition), then staked claims to form the government.
 Narayanan asked the NDA and the Congress party to show proof of support since the loss of the confidence vote.
-When evidence from neither party was forthcoming, Narayanan informed the Prime minister that fresh elections seemed to be the only way to resolve the crisis in governance.
+When evidence from neither party was forthcoming, Narayanan informed the Prime Minister that fresh elections seemed to be the only way to resolve the crisis in governance.
 The Lok Sabha was then dissolved at Vajpayee's advice (26 April).
-(In the ensuing general elections, the NDA secured a majority and Vajpayee was reappointed Prime minister (11 October 1999) in a straightforward manner.)
+(In the ensuing general elections, the NDA secured a majority and Vajpayee was reappointed Prime Minister (11 October 1999) in a straightforward manner.)

 In these decisions, President Narayanan set a new precedent concerning the appointment of a prime minister – if no party or pre-election coalition had a majority, then a person would be appointed prime minister only if he was able to convince the president (through letters of support from allied parties) of his ability to secure the confidence of the house.
 In doing so, he diverged from the actions of his predecessors who had been faced with the task of appointing a prime minister from a hung parliament, Presidents N. Sanjiva Reddy, R. Venkataraman, and Shankar Dayal Sharma: the latter two had followed the practice of inviting the leader of the single largest party or pre-election coalition to form the government without investigating their ability to secure the confidence of the house.